huaminghuangtw/Evergreen-Notes/Permanent-Notes/you-are-the-average-of-the-five-people-you-associate-with-most.md

 > _[“Everyone you meet is a part of your journey, but not all of them are meant to stay in your life.
 Some people are just passing through to bring you gifts; either they’re blessings or lessons.” — Roy T. Bennett, The Light in the Heart](https://www.goodreads.com/quotes/7929987-everyone-you-meet-is-a-part-of-your-journey-but)_ [^1]

 > _[“Letting go means to come to the realization that some people are a part of your history, but not a part of your destiny.” — Steve Maraboli](https://www.goodreads.com/quotes/525097-letting-go-means-to-come-to-the-realization-that-some)_ [^2]

+> _“Be careful the environment you choose for it will shape you; be careful the friends you choose for you will become like them.” — W. Clement Stone_

 ---